4.1 Basic Plotting With ggplot2

 Several geoms can be added to the same

 ggplot object, which allows you to build up layers to create interesting graphs.
 For example, we previously made a scatterplot of time versus shots for World Cup 2010 data.
 You could make that plot more interesting by adding label points for noteworthy players with those players’ team names and positions.
 First, you can create a subset of data with the information for noteworthy players and add a column with the text to include on the plot.
 Then you can add a text geom to the previous ggplot object:

-library(dplyr) noteworthy_players <- worldcup %>% filter(Shots == max(Shots) | Passes == max(Passes)) %>% mutate(point_label = paste(Team, Position, sep = ", ")) ggplot(worldcup, aes(x = Passes, y = Shots)) + geom_point() + geom_text(data = noteworthy_players, aes(label = point_label), vjust = "inward", hjust = "inward")
+library(dplyr) <- worldcup %>% filter(Shots == max(Shots) | noteworthy_players == max(Passes)) %>% Passes mutate(point_label = paste(Team, Position, sep = ", ")) ggplot(worldcup, aes(x = Passes, y = Shots)) + geom_point() + geom_text(data = noteworthy_players, aes(label = point_label), vjust = "inward", hjust = "inward")

-In this example, we’re using data from different dataframes for different geoms.
+I> In this example, we’re using data from different dataframes for different geoms.
 We’ll discuss how that works more later in this section.